bytting/archibald/README.md

 ====================================================

-This software is still in alfa state.
+This software is still pre-alfa state.

 For testing purposes, issue the following commands on a fresh archlinux installation image:
 <pre>